offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 How a service decides to forward incoming requests to the pod instances assigned to it is controlled via a session affinity field.
 Assigning a value of ...

- * `None` forwards each request to a randomly selected pod instance (default behaviour).
+ * `None` forwards each request to a randomly selected pod instance (default behavior).
  * `ClientIP` forwards each request originating from the same IP to the same pod instance.

 When using `ClientIP`, a maximum session "sticky time" may also be provided.